 - Emotional distress;

 Damages in a dog bite case can be extremely high in some instances.
 Infections and residual scarring are common with dog bites, which means you may need future treatment.
 Despite what the defendant’s insurance company might lead you to believe, you are entitled to reimbursement for future medical treatment, such as scar revision surgery.
 Those victims who are left with permanent damage and scarring would have the right to ask for higher pain and suffering compensation as well.

 The type of damages you’re eligible to receive will depend on the specifics of your case.
+Our attorneys have extensive personal injury experience to accurately assess the value of your case.
 When you meet with our firm, we will review your case and let you know what types of damages you would be eligible to pursue.

 Work with Our Washington State Dog Bite Lawyers